Dominica Will Spend a Quarter of Its Revenue on Hurricane-Proof Housing, With 450 More Homes Built Using Citizenship by Investment Funds

 From October, Dominica will set aside half a million EC$ every month for weather emergencies, from the Citizenship by Investment Programme and its development partners.

 LONDON, July 29, 2020 /PRNewswire/ -- On Tuesday, the Prime Minister of the Commonwealth of Dominica, Roosevelt Skerrit, presented the country's budget for the 2020/21 fiscal year.
-Themed "The Road to Dynamic Dominica – Fostering Economic Resilience", Dominica's budget for July 1, 2020, to June 30, 2020, is worth a total EC$967.9 million, of which 150 million are grants.
+Themed "The Road to Dynamic Dominica – Fostering Economic Resilience", Dominica's budget for July 1, 2020, to June 30, 2021, is worth a total EC$967.9 million, of which EC$150 million are grants.
 PM Skerrit thanked Dominica's friends and development partners, noting that the economy is already showing signs of recovery post-COVID-19, as the island "had the third lowest incidence" worldwide.

 The greatest public expenditure Dominica will incur in the next 12 months is for Housing and Urban Development, estimated at EC$117.4 million.
 The government will build another 450 homes using funds from its successful Citizenship by Investment (CBI) Programme.
 This is part of the wider Housing Revolution project, entirely sponsored by CBI, which aims to build 5,000 hurricane-proof homes for displaced communities.